wavebeem/wavebeem.com/src/blog/2020-10-14-tagged-unions.md

 ## Why Tagged Unions?

 Redux.
 MobX.
 XState.
 Vuex.
 RxJS.
 State management is hard, and developers are always looking for a tool to help them.
 Tagged unions are a programming pattern that you can use with immutable state libraries, or even on their own.
-Tagged unions make it simple to visualize all the states your application can be in, and prevent you from accessing the wrong data at the wrong time.
+Tagged unions make it possible to visualize all the states your application can be in, and prevent you from accessing the wrong data at the wrong time.

 Note: Tagged unions are also called "algebraic data types", "variants", or "enums" in different programming languages.

 ## Pizza Delivery App: Round 1

 For the purposes of this blog post, I'm going to use a small React UI as an example.
 Tagged unions work well with many libraries (and without any libraries), and even with many other programming langauges.
-Check the [tagged unions without React appendix](#appendix-tagged-unions-without-react) for more information.
+Check the [tagged unions in Vue](#appendix-tagged-unions-in-vue) and [tagged unions for data modeling](#appendix-tagged-unions-for-data-modeling).

 Let's look at an example React app for online pizza delivery.